Common queries answered

 Frequently asked Questions

-As with any country, as a solo traveler, you need to be aware of your surroundings, but Morocco and especially small villages like Taghazout are very friendly and safe.
-We have lots of solo female travelers who stay with us, which is so lovely!
+Like any country, as a solo traveler, you need to be aware of your surroundings.
+However, Morocco, and particularly small villages like Taghazout, are known for their friendliness and safety.
+We have hosted many solo female travelers, which is absolutely wonderful!

-Taghazout is a quiet fishing and surf village, We have several restaurants, a mix of European and traditional cafes and bakeries, surf shops, and plenty of convenience stores.
-The nearest ATM is a 10-minute to Banana Village.
+Taghazout is a tranquil fishing and surf village.
+It offers a variety of dining options, including a combination of European and traditional cafes, bakeries, and surf shops, as well as several convenience stores.
+The nearest ATM is located in Banana Village, which is a 10-minute drive away.

-Bring SPF 50+ waterproof suncream, swimwear, sunglasses, a beach towel, cap/sunhat, shorts and T-shirts, and something longer for the evenings when it’s a little cooler.
-Don’t forget any necessary personal medication and toiletries.
-We have board storage if you’d like to bring your surfboard and own wetsuit, these are provided in surf packages so no need unless you prefer.
-Everything else is here waiting for you!
+Make sure to pack SPF 50+ waterproof sunscreen, swimwear, sunglasses, a beach towel, a cap or sunhat, shorts, and T-shirts.
+It’s also advisable to bring something slightly warmer for the evenings when it may be a bit cooler.
+Remember to bring any necessary personal medications and toiletries.
+If you’d like to bring your surfboard and wetsuit, we offer board storage.
+However, please note that these are provided in our surf packages, so there’s no need to bring your own unless you prefer to.
+Rest assured, everything else is ready and waiting for you!

-You won’t need much spending money, but bring some for the evening meal out (the average cost of a meal out is 100dh/10eur) and for any souvenirs, you’d like to buy.
+You won’t need a significant amount of spending money, but it’s advisable to bring some for the evening meal out.
+The average cost of a meal out is around 100 Moroccan Dirhams or 10 Euros.Additionally, it’s a great concept to have some cash set apart for any souvenirs you could want to buy.

 Our surf coaches are qualified with the International Surfing Association (ISA) have been teaching for more than 10 years now.